 When providing shade to your outdoor air conditioning unit, you have to do it the right way; otherwise, you may end up with more air conditioning problems than solutions.
 To begin with, if you can, you must install the outdoor unit on the northern side of your house.
 Winds from the north will always help keep the temperature around your outdoor appliance relatively lower.

 You can install protective structures around or over your unit to shade it from direct sunlight.
-However, the best, most efficient way to offer shade to your appliance would be to have natural covering such as tall trees with thick foliage and covering shrubs and bushes around it.
+However, the best, most efficient way to offer shade to your appliance would be to have natural covering such as tall trees with thick foliage and covering shrubs and bushes around them.
 Natural cover not only shades the appliance but also maintains a fresh stream of air, which helps get rid of excess moisture from around the unit.

 Problems to look out for a while Shading your Outdoor Unit